bormaxi8080/osint-timeline/DRAFT.md

 ----

 **Universal Search & AI:**

+Steno is the AI powered intelligence layer for all your confidential conversations.
+Capture beautiful notes whilst keeping your data confidential.
+Perfect for government, defence, legal and CXOs: https://github.com/ruzin/stenoai

 Claude-red is a curated library of offensive security skills designed for the Claude skills system.
 Each skill is a structured SKILL.md file that primes Claude with expert-level methodology for a specific attack surface - from SQLi to shellcode, EDR evasion to exploit development: https://github.com/SnailSploit/Claude-Red